clemente-xyz/evolve_mvp/README.md

 Run both server and payments client (see README docs of them).

-👉 Ensure that you add properly your mLab credentials as `.env` variable in the server.
+👉 Ensure that you add properly your mongo server url as `.env` variable in the server.

 ## Authors